 Renewal Notice.
 Before each anniversary of the purchase of force-placed insurance on a member’s property, the Credit Union will deliver or place in the mail to the member a written notice explaining the renewal and requesting evidence that the member has purchased hazard insurance on the property.
 The Credit Union will only provide this written renewal notice once a year.

 Evidence of Hazard Insurance Coverage.
-If the member sends evidence of having hazard insurance coverage in place that complies with the loan contract’s requirements, within 15 days the Credit Union will:
+If the member sends evidence of having hazard insurance coverage in place that complies with the loan contract’s requirements, within 15 days, the Credit Union will:

 Cancel any force-placed insurance purchased for the member;